 Data on incidence of adrenal pheochromocytomas in mice were also analyzed.
 The MRAMKL dose metric was excluded from consideration in the analysis of pheochromocytomas on the basis that reactive metabolites of carbon tetrachloride formed in the liver are unlikely to be sufficiently stable to contribute to toxicity or transformations of cells in the adrenal gland.
 Although it is possible that local generation of reactive metabolites may contribute to the production of pheochromocytomas, PBPK models available for this analysis do not simulate uptake and metabolism of carbon tetrachloride in the adrenal gland.
-[The model of Yoon et al. (2007) is the only one available that includes extra-hepatic metabolism, specifically in lung and kidney.
-Metabolism in each of these tissues was estimated to be less than 1% of that in the liver, and they had a negligible effect on MCA and MRAMKL.]
+The model of Yoon et al. (2007) is the only one available that includes extra-hepatic metabolism, specifically in lung and kidney.
+Based on the model and estimates of Michaelis-Menten parameters for carbon tetrachloride metabolism in lung and kidney, metabolism in each of these tissues was estimated to be <1% of that in the liver, and had a negligible effect on MCA and MRAMKL.
 It would be expected, however, that rates of metabolism in all tissues, including the adrenal gland, would be dependent on delivery of carbon tetrachloride to these tissues and, thereby, would be correlated with blood concentrations of carbon tetrachloride.
 Therefore, the MCA dose metric was used to represent the internal dose in BMD modeling of pheochromocytoma incidence in mice.